itsamrit/DSA/Recursion and Dp/Readme.md

 🟢U can apply recursion & memoization to any problem which may not be listed above.
 Above are just some standard ones.
 There are many more than this.

+Recursion : Just write all choices u can make from any point of time.

 👉 Common error : See if u are not returning same thing when wrong ans as well as right ans. eg :if(i>arr.size())return 0; if(k==n)return 0;

 Return count of index with value 1 only if u can reach grid[n-1][n-1] .  if(i=n-1 && j=n-1)return 0;  if(i>n ||j>n)return INT_MIN;  return max(1+dfs()...) so that max filter will filter out that.